J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 # More on multi-electron atoms

-- Notation: _lower-case_ for single electrons, _upper-case_ for total
+- Notation for quantum numbers: _lower-case_ for single electrons, _upper-case_ for total

 - The _Hartree-Fock_ method to construct a wave function for a multi-electron atom:
 	1. Make the SCF approximation to give the spatial $\psi$